kkneomis/python_class1/in_class/Class_1_Challenges.md

 Use Subclass(Parentclass) to define a child class.

 ### Challenge 7

+Define a class GameMachine that has must be initialized with one object variable: and coins (int)

+The GameMachine has and __init__ and __repr__ function

+It has the following methods:

+1. play_game: Allows the user to play of the games below (call one of the other functions).
+Decrements coins by one each time a game is played.
+Once there are no more coins, the user can no longer play.

+1. guessing_game: This generables a random number from 1-20.
+It keeps asking the user to guess the number until the users guesses correctly.

+2. rps: (Rock paper scissors): Print "Rock, Paper, Scissors, Shoot", and asks the user to print one of the three.
+It then compares the user's choice to its own choice and declares a winner.

+3. Another mini-game of your creation

+### Challenge 8

 Write a Python program to convert an integer to a roman numeral.